First page of document

 • Consult for label for tank-mix compatibility notes.

-• Test the product at the desired rate on a small number of plants.
+• Test the product at the desired rate on a small number of plants as described above.

 Thrips